 What precautions should I take?

-There are several precautionary steps you can take for if your child with autism wanders off.
-Out of this entire list, the first one is most important.
+You can take several precautionary steps if your child with autism wanders off.
+Out of this entire list, the first one is the most important.
 Please teach your child with autism to swim.

-Many children with autism are drawn to water, others can easily just run into a body of water without intending to.
+Many children with autism are drawn to water.
+Others can quickly just run into a body of water without intending to.
 Either way, knowing how to swim is the difference between life and death.